MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/configure-date-settings-for-demo-data.md

 **Before you begin** <br />

 Download and install the Configuration Migration Tool.
 The Configuration Migration tool is available as a [NuGet package](https://www.nuget.org/packages/Microsoft.CrmSdk.XrmTooling.ConfigurationMigration.Wpf).
 To download the tool, see [Download tools from NuGet](../developer/download-tools-nuget.md).
+Follow the steps on this page to extract the DataMigrationUtility.exe tool.

 You can set the values of datetime fields to automatically move forward by a specified duration.
 This allows you to keep your demo data recent without the need to make manual updates.
 It will also work when using Configuration Migration Utility files with the Dynamics 365 Package Deployer tool.

 > [!NOTE]
 > This option is to keep data recent in your demo environments.
 It is not intended for production use.

 1. Start the Configuration Migration tool.
+Double-click **DataMigrationUtility.exe** in the folder \[your folder]\Tools\ConfigurationMigration

 2. On the main screen, click **Create schema**, and click **Continue**.